Vegetable by Ray Sahelian, M.D. Health benefit of Vegetables and vegetable juices

 Cruciferous vegetable intake consistent with high isothiocyanate

 exposure reduces breast cancer risk.
+Isothiocyanates, compounds found primarily

 Curcurbits – pumpkin, cucumber and zucchini

-Edible plant stem – celery and asparagus
+Edible plant stem – celery and asparagus.

 Allium – onion, garlic and shallot.
-You can find a

-Vegetables and colon cancer risk
+Colon cancer risk

 Diets rich in fruit and deep-yellow vegetables, dark-green vegetables,